larsoyd/ArchLinuxTutorials/extra/misc/systemrescue.md

 ### OPTIONAL: Using SystemRescue To Install

 While in this tutorial I will be assuming you are using the official ArchISO Installation Medium, I must concede that after installing Arch via the official medium for years I now instead opt for a live environment for my own convenience.
-Basically what this means is that I install Arch from another distro, and I choose the LiveISO maintenance distro [SystemRescue](https://www.system-rescue.org/) which is based on Arch and comes with the installation scripts and now since 13.1 reflector pre-installed for maximum convenience.
+Basically what this means is that I install Arch from another distro, and I choose the LiveISO maintenance distro [SystemRescue](https://www.system-rescue.org/) which is based on Arch and comes with the installation scripts and reflector pre-installed for maximum convenience.

 The **PROS** behind this is that you can open up a browser and copy + paste whatever config you want to push to your live environment before installation (e.g. someone else's intricate dots) from the internet without having to use hacky terminal commands that you may either not know or just not like (me).
 Every step except for one is the same, but if this is your first time **I strongly recommend not doing this**.